 What is Perthes disease?

-SHORT DESCRIPTION: Perthes disease is a rare childhood condition that affects the hip when blood supply to the thighbone is disrupted, causing bone cells to die.
+SHORT DESCRIPTION: Perthes disease is a rare childhood condition that affects the hip when blood supply to the hip bone is disrupted, causing bone cells to die, which erodes the hip and causes pain in the process.

 There is no known cause for the disease, and currently, there is still no cure.
 It is treated in various ways from hip surgeries, fixators, leg braces, petri casts, wheelchairs and walkers.
 This can be quite devastating to young children as it can cause much pain, both physically and emotionally, from not being able to run, jump or play like most "normal" kids.
 The uncertainty can also be quite frustrating to parents, as they are often told to "wait and see" how the disease progresses, before most doctors can figure out how to best treat their child's condition.
 The debilitating effects of Perthes can sometimes continue into adulthood, limiting some physical activities, and can eventually lead to the need of a total hip replacement.